-Faslodex (chemical name: fulvestrant) is approved by the U.S. Food and Drug Administration to treat:
+Faslodex (chemical name: fulvestrant) is approved by the U.S. Food and Drug Administration:

-- postmenopausal women diagnosed with advanced (metastatic) hormone-receptor-positive breast cancer that has stopped responding to other hormonal therapy medicines, such as tamoxifen
+- to treat postmenopausal women diagnosed with metastatic hormone-receptor-positive breast cancer that has stopped responding to other hormonal therapy medicines, such as tamoxifen

-Faslodex is only ERD available to treat breast cancer.
+Faslodex is the only ERD available to treat breast cancer.

 Faslodex won't work on hormone-receptor-negative breast cancer.

 Faslodex is liquid that is given once a month as an injection into a muscle, usually at your doctor's office.
 Women usually get Faslodex as long as it is effectively treating the cancer.

 Benefits of Faslodex